eandersonEverfi/product-qa-docs/docs/navigate.md

 ### Radio button 1/3 tests

 Radio button is in an active state\
+Submit button is disabled by default\
-Clicking radio button produces the `failureHeader` feedback message response
+Clicking radio button produces the `failureHeader` feedback message response\
+Since 1/3 option is an incorrect option after submission the Retry button is shown

+verifying the submit button is diabled by default

+verifying that radiobutton 1/3 is indeed checked

+verifying the submit button is not disabled

+the Retry should  exist and not be disabled

+after submission of the form -- all form options should be disabled

+After submit of an incorrect option the submit button does not exist

 After clicking radio button 1/3 assesment button is still in a disabled state\